 When you take your GCSE examinations a number of courses will have two tiers of entry.
 This means that, in those subject areas, you will be entered at a level which will give you access to a specific range of grades.
 This system is designed to ensure that you sit the examinations which are most appropriate to your level of ability.

-1 tier of entry 2 tiers of entry (Foundation or Higher)
+1 tier of entry

-Art, Craft and Design French
+Art, Craft and Design

-Citizenship German
+Citizenship

-Computer Science Mathematics
+Computer Science

-Drama Science
+Drama

-English Language Spanish
+English Language

 English Literature

+Food Preparation and Nutrition

 Geography

 Graphic Communication

 History

 Music

 Physical Education

 Religious Studies